aaltoengpsy/taskParser.js/README.md

 $text
 ```

-Note that you can add line breaks, tabs and spaces as you see fit to make the file more readable to you.
+> **N.B.** that you can add line breaks, tabs and spaces as you see fit to make the file more readable to you.
 These are trimmed out when parsing the file.

 ## Usage